-- Prior to acquisition of any structure or facility for University occupancy, either by purchase or other title transfer, the University shall retain a CSE to perform a seismic evaluation and assign an SPR in accordance with Section III.C above.
-In addition, any structure or facility proposed to be acquired that is located within a Seismic Hazard Zone shall be investigated to determine the potential hazard and assessment of its potential effect on the structure or facility. - Except as provided below, each structure or facility that will become a University Facility through acquisition by purchase or other title transfer to the University must be rated at least SPR II or IV (see Section III.C), depending on occupancy category. - 3.
-The University may acquire property by purchase or other title transfer with a structure or facility with an SPR of V only if the structure or facility is unoccupied at the time of title transfer; except that use for University-related purposes is allowed for no more than 24 months only when the space is used for relocation from another University Facility that is undergoing seismic retrofit. - 4.
-The University may acquire property by purchase or other title transfer with a structure or facility with an SPR of V or VI if the structure or facility is unoccupied at the time of title transfer.
-The structure or facility must remain unoccupied until it is rated at least SPR II or IV (see Section III.C), depending on occupancy category.

-- 5. The University may acquire property with a structure or facility with an SPR of VII only if the structure or facility is unoccupied at the time of title transfer.
-The structure or facility must remain unoccupied, and must be brought into compliance with this Policy or demolished within 12 months of title transfer. - 6.
-For any proposed acquisition or other title transfer subject to Sections III.G.3, III.G.4 or III.G.5, approval documentation (whether approved by the Regents or approved under delegated authority) must include an estimate of the total project cost to undertake retrofitting to achieve conformance to the requirements of Section III.E; or to demolish the structure(s) or facility(ies).
+- 1. Prior to acquisition of any structure or facility for University occupancy, either by purchase or any other form of title transfer, the University must retain a CSE to perform a seismic evaluation and assign a SPR in accordance with Section III.C above.
+In addition, any structure or facility proposed to be acquired that is located within a Seismic Hazard Zone must be investigated to determine the potential hazard and assessment of its potential effect on the structure or facility. - 4.
+Except as provided below, each structure or facility that will become a University Facility through acquisition by purchase or any other form of title transfer to the University must be rated at least SPR II or IV (see Section III.C), depending on CBC Risk Category. - 5.
+The University may acquire property by purchase or any other form of title transfer of a structure or facility with a SPR of V only if the structure or facility is unoccupied at the time of title transfer; except that use for University-related purposes is allowed for no more than 24 months only when the space is used for relocation from another University Facility that is undergoing seismic retrofit. - 6.
+The University may acquire property by purchase or any other form of title transfer of a structure or facility with a SPR of VI only if the structure or facility is unoccupied at the time of title transfer.
+The structure or facility must remain unoccupied until it is rated at least SPR II or IV (see Section III.C), depending on CBC Risk Category. - 7.
+The University may acquire property by purchase or any other form of title transfer of a structure or facility with an SPR of VII only if the structure or facility is unoccupied at the time of title transfer.
+The structure or facility must remain unoccupied, and must be brought into compliance with this Policy or demolished within 12 months of title transfer. - 2.
+For any proposed acquisition or any other form of title transfer subject to provisions for purchase, gift, or other action subject to this Policy, approval documentation (whether approved by the Regents or approved under delegated authority) must include an estimate of the total project cost to undertake retrofitting to achieve conformance to the requirements of Section III.E; or to demolish the structure(s) or facility(ies).

-H. Standards for Leased Facilities
+H. Standards for New Leases Leased Facilities